thabala-cloud/docs/docs/cli/commands/service-instance-pause.md

 :::info

-To pause an existing service instance first you need to create one by the `apply` command using a relevant infrastructure YAML file.
+To pause an existing service instance first you need to create one using the `apply` command giving a relevant infrastructure YAML file.

 See further details in [Apply Infrastructure](infra-apply.md) section.